SaharMehrpour/dataviscourse-pr-MoviesVisualization/README.md

 ### Map Filter

 The purpose of the Map filter is to give an insight about the number of movies produced in each country.
 The map is zoomable nad draggable.
 The number of movies is coded by a color on each country.
-The logarithmic scale is used here for the same reason described above.
+The scale here is quantized due to the lopsided nature of the data set so that the colour distribution looks most appealing while giving apt information via the legend.
 Selecting and unselecting is done by clicking on a country.

 ### Table